aabs/aabs/Andrew Matthews - Resume.typ

 #interlude_section( [Experience], 20cm, [
 #interlude([Principal Engineer], [AGL], [Melbourne, AU], [2020 - Present], [

-Working on #link("https://bit.ly/3Mov35v")[NEO project] one of the world's first and largest Virtual Power Plants (VPP).
+Working with AGL on the #link("https://bit.ly/3Mov35v")[NEO project], one of the world's first and largest Virtual Power Plants (VPP).

 - *Engineered high-reliability ingestion systems* for PV and battery vendors, including Tesla, SolarEdge, and Sungrow, ensuring seamless data flow for energy dispatch and grid stabilization.